 Android TV VS AOSP, which one should you choose?

 As we know, Android TV is specifically designed for TV’s and stand-alone digital media players, It takes a minimum of development time for OEM’s to add advanced interactive TV capabilities to their devices.
-The most complicated thing for customers is that Android TV project needs certification for each project.
-SDMC got Android TV license and we have the ability to submit a certification to Google.
-However, whether Google is willing to certify the project and model, it is depending on how big the project is.
-Google will provide more support to operators compared with Retailers.
+The most complicated thing for customers is that Android TV project needs certification for each project, but SDMC had got Android TV license and we have the ability to submit a certification to Google.
+You needn't worried about that.

-If you need to access android app ecosystem and have the ability to meet Google’s licensing requirements, Android TV will be good for you.
-If you have your content and don’t want to spend time on Google’s Android TV certification, it’s no doubt pure Android will be your best choice.
+If you need to access android app ecosystem and have the ability to meet Google’s licensing requirements, Android TV will be the best choice for you.
+You can get a high-quality user experience on your STB quickly and inexpensively and without having to develop everything yourself.